ExxaHub/exxahub-backtest-api/README.md

         - [ ] Standard Deviation
         - [ ] Max Drawdown
 - Better error description when algo fails
-- Better handling of dates on weekends
-- Better handling of dates when market is closed
 - Backend
     - Algo management
     - Asset management